Kevin R. Sitek, Ph.D.

 Imaging the human subcortical auditory system

 I’m a neuroscientist studying subcortical structures in the human brain that process sensory stimuli.
-I am currently a research scientist at the Sound Brain Lab at the University of Pittsburgh.
+I am currently a research assistant professor at Northwestern University in the Roxelyn and Richard Pepper Department of Communication Sciences and Disorders.
+I was previously a research scientist at the Sound Brain Lab at the University of Pittsburgh.
 I’m funded by an NIH K01 Mentored Career Development award (1K01DC019421-01A1) entitled “Investigating human non-lemniscal inferior colliculus contributions to auditory learning with 7T MRI” (2022–2027).

-You can find me on twitter, GitHub, and ResearchGate.
+You can find me on mastodon, Bluesky, GitHub, and ResearchGate.

-I’m also a member of the Organization for Human Brain Mapping Communication Committee, producing the OHBM Neurosalience podcast, contributing to OHBM blog posts and serving as Chair-elect in 2022–23.
+I’m also a member of the Organization for Human Brain Mapping Communication Committee, serving as Committee Chair in 2023–24.
+I previously produced the OHBM Neurosalience podcast, and contributed to OHBM blog posts.

 Image